widberg/fuel-brute/README.md

 ## Notice

 This project is a reverse engineering playground for crc32 algorithms more than it is a set of tools.
 I have taken a break from working on this to investigate meta data available in FUEL's DPC archive format.
-Hopefully this investigation can help uncover hits about the directory structure and lead to a "strength in numbers" solution.
+Hopefully this investigation can help uncover hints about the directory structure and lead to a "strength in numbers" solution.

+Calculating a crc32 collision from a target hash is trivial; calculating the original target string used to generate the target hash with only the target hash is impossible.
+For this project to be useful to you, you will need to divise a system of scoring your confidence in the potential target strings.
+Gather as much context as possible and minimize the possibility space.
+Smaller dictionary is better.
+Fewer wildcards in the pattern is better.
+The prefix and suffix are free irregardless of length.
+Best of luck.

 ## Files